, · CMH

 Recent News

-John Glenn Columbus International Airport announced two new nonstop Breeze Airways routes.
-Service to Savannah, Georgia begins July 1, 2026 with twice-weekly flights, and Tampa, Florida service begins July 3, 2026 on Mondays and Fridays.
+John Glenn International Airport announced two new nonstop Breeze Airways routes to Savannah, Georgia and Tampa, Florida.
+Flights to Savannah begin July 1 and Tampa flights begin July 3, 2026.

 Airport Profile